 This immunization policy is in effect to protect the student, and the patients that the student will come in contact with.
 This immunization documentation is a requirement of OHSA.

 Student cooperation will facilitate entrance into Medical School and help provide a smooth transition through each year.

 Medical School Mental Health Program

 The MSMHP provides students with confidential psychiatric evaluations, time-limited evidence-based treatment, and referrals to external, community-based therapists and psychiatrists for long-term management if needed.
 All evaluations are done by faculty psychiatrists with no trainee involvement, and the program is currently staffed by Drs.
-Kate Baker and Karla Blackwood.
+Jennifer Votta and Karla Blackwood.
 We are committed to supporting our students’ mental health needs throughout their medical training.